seeker-3/bash-script-reference/README.md

 echo "$INTERPOLATED" # hello\nworld 1
 ```

-### Expanded Strings, No Quotes
+### Expanded Strings `hello/world`

 Variables and [subshells] are interpolated, `~` expands, whitespace is not allowed, syntax characters like `(`, `)`, `<`, `>`, `|`, `;` are not allowed.

-Syntax characters and whitespace can be escaped but it is probably better to use quoted strings instead of a bunch of escapes.
+Syntax characters and whitespace can be escaped with `\` but it is probably better to use quoted strings instead of many escapes.

 ```bash
 WORLD=' world'